10 Things People Outside of the U.S. Can't Believe About Thanksgiving

 "I have no idea how anybody managed to convince an entire city to grind to a halt to watch a bunch of huge balloons wander the streets," Thorpe wrote.
 "But it sure makes for hilarious backdrops for ludicrous action films like Tower Heist."

 When someone first tells you about this delicious thing called "stuffing," you might assume that you'd find it inside something else.
-Not on Thanksgiving here in America, where we serve it on the side as a beloved dish all its own (though we do "stuff" our faces with it).
+Not on Thanksgiving here in America, where we serve it on the side as a beloved dish all on its own (though we do "stuff" our faces with it).

 On the blog That's What She Had, a Russian woman named Yulia wrote: "As an outsider, I can name a few things that surprised me at the Thanksgiving table.
 Like stuffing that, despite the name, is not stuffed anywhere but is eaten along with other dishes."

 In fact, it can leave them confused about the meaning of Thanksgiving in the first place.
-"Thanksgiving is a day to give thanks to the shopkeepers who are going to offer huge discounts the following day," Ana Maria, from the Dominican Republic, told Quartz about the meaning of Thanksgiving.
+"Thanksgiving is a day to give thanks to the shopkeepers who are going to offer huge discounts the following day," Ana Maria, from the Dominican Republic, joked to Quartz about the meaning of Thanksgiving.
 "The more thanks are offered, the bigger the discounts!"

-When BuzzFeed writer Ashly Perez asked her non-American friends on what day Thanksgiving took place, she got some answers that were close, but not quite right: An English friend said it was "the second to last weekend in November" and a Scottish friend said it was "the last Saturday in November, I think."
+When former BuzzFeed writer Ashly Perez asked her non-American friends on what day Thanksgiving took place, she got some answers that were close, but not quite right: An English friend said it was "the second to last weekend in November" and a Scottish friend said it was "the last Saturday in November, I think."

 But can you blame them for their incorrect guesses?
 Holding a national holiday on a Thursday has always been an odd choice, and it's proven to be a confusing, hard-to-schedule-around celebration for decades.
-But, like switching to the metric system, the idea of nudging the holiday into a weekend proper just doesn't seem likely to catch on stateside, no matter how logical it might be.
+But, like switching to the metric system, the idea of nudging the holiday into a weekend just doesn't seem likely to catch on stateside, no matter how logical it might be.

 American football baffles most foreigners no matter when it's happening, but on Thanksgiving, the extra focus it gets makes it all the more strange.
 "As a Brit who knows absolutely NOTHING about American football, I find it hard to understand why watching it is the activity of choice on Thanksgiving Day," wrote Biancheri.
-"But to be honest, if I were to eat that colossal amount of food, I would also be so sedated that the only plausible thing to do would be sit on the couch and watch TV, sparing only the energy to occasionally grunt at the sight of a touchdown."
+"But to be honest, if I were to eat that colossal amount of food, I would also be so sedated that the only plausible thing to do would be to sit on the couch and watch TV, sparing only the energy to occasionally grunt at the sight of a touchdown."

 Wasn't Halloween the big pumpkin holiday?
 It turns out, those jack-o'-lanterns were just a precursor to the main event: Thanksgiving, where pumpkin pie is the star dessert and pumpkin spice is a key ingredient.